Frequently asked questions

 What are your rates?

-The base rate for a concert with seven performers is $375 for venues within the Valley of the Sun.
+The base rate for a concert with seven performers is $395 for venues within the Valley of the Sun.
 There would be an additional fee to cover travel costs for concerts outside of metropolitan Phoenix.
 Our concerts typically run 60 minutes long, and include a Q&A exchange.
 We have been a part of all kinds of community occasions: award picnics, pre-dinner entertainment, a weekend activity, marketing events, and holiday celebrations.
+Fascinating Flutes Lecture/Demonstration is $125, and we offer a package of Fascinating Flutes plus CAFE concert for $475.
+We are fully insured.

 Where have you played?